sherlock-audit/2023-03-sense-judging/README.md

 Our fix will be: Transfer non-used tokens back to the user.

+**jparklev**

+Fixed here for sense-v1: https://github.com/sense-finance/sense-v1/pull/346
+And here for the auto-roller: https://github.com/sense-finance/auto-roller/pull/32

+We returned excess `sellTokens` funds in the from and to target functions

+**IAm0x52**

+Fixes look good.
+Excess sell tokens are now returned inside _toTarget and _fromTarget for both periphery and rollerPeriphery

 # Issue M-3: Periphery#_swapPTsForTarget won't work correctly if PT is mature but redeem is restricted